-Thank you to recent course participants for sharing about their experiences.
-This page will continue to grow.
+Thank you to course participants for sharing about their experiences.

 “I had a really great experience in this course.
 Andrea, you are one of the most responsive and thorough instructors I’ve had – including F2F courses!
 Every forum post response is timely and insightful, which creates legitimately engaging online discussions.
 That in and of itself is a reason to take this class, to model the structure and best practice therein.
 This course included really insightful, accessible, and robust [set of] readings I would not have discovered on my own.
 Andrea is a subject matter expert and a great facilitator.
 This class gave me exposure to colleagues around the world I would not interface with otherwise – I also made a connection with someone in my local area, and we are continuing the conversation after the end of the class!
 Thankfully, this class has a reasonable workload and balances concepts with practical applications.
 I am walking away with more knowledge as well as a class-built toolkit of resources I can fold into my teaching practice.”